Kirillbuzov73/messenger/README.md

 ## Development server

-Switch to 'feat/getUsers' branch.
 Go to the directory "messenger/src/serverApp", use 'npm install' and 'npm run start-server' to start server.
 Then use 'npm install' in the directory "messenger" and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The App will automatically reload if you change any of the source files.

 ## Code scaffolding